-ESSA also requires the district to notify parents if their child is being taught for four or more consecutive weeks by a teacher in a Title I school or program who does not yet meet the definition of "appropriate state certification."
-Title I schools must meet federal regulations related to teacher qualifications as defined in ESEA.
+ESSA also requires the district to notify parents if their child is being taught for four or more consecutive weeks by a teacher in a Title I school or program who does definition of not yet meet the "appropriate certification." state Title I schools must meet federal regulations related to teacher qualifications as defined in ESEA.
 These regulations allow you to learn more about your child's teachers' training and credentials.